-The decision still had to be approved by local officials, and luckily for the Colts, County Executive Steve Ballone made the decision to approve high risk sports in Suffolk County
+The decision still had to be approved by local officials, and luckily for the Colts, County Executive Steve Bellone decided to approve high-risk sports in Suffolk County.

-The high risk sports season will be a much shorter than usual 4 week-long season, and will limit the amount of matches played by teams.
+The high-risk sports season will be a much shorter than usual four-week-long season and will limit the number of matches played by teams.
 There will most likely be no multi-team tournaments or postseason.

-There will be no spectators, which will be a huge blow to the large amounts of supportive family members and friends that cheer for our Colts athletes whenever they step out onto the field, or on the mat.
+There will be no spectators, which will be a massive blow to the many supportive family members and friends who cheer for our Colts athletes whenever they step out onto the field or on the mat.

-Athletes will be tested via rapid tests weekly, to ensure that there are no positive cases amongst teams.
-Athletes will also have their temperatures checked every day prior to practice.
+Athletes will be tested via rapid tests weekly to ensure that there are no positive cases amongst teams.
+Athletes will also have their temperatures checked every day before practice.

-For the athletes, one of the biggest questions that has arisen is regarding the wearing of face masks.
-Throughout this pandemic, we have all been wearing facemasks to help stop the spread of COVID-19, and one of the most challenging times to wear a mask is when doing strenuous exercise, something that these athletes will be doing everyday.
+For the athletes, one of the biggest questions that have arisen is wearing face masks.
+Throughout this pandemic, we have all been wearing facemasks to help stop the spread of COVID-19, and one of the most challenging times to wear a mask is when doing strenuous exercise, something that these athletes will be doing every day.

-This will be a contrast to professional and college sports teams, and they do not have to wear a mask when playing.
+This will contrast professional and college sports teams, and they do not have to wear a mask when playing.

 Another thing our athletes must remember is to exercise personal responsibility and safety during the season.
-It may not seem like much, but going to a maskless party and catching COVID and potentially spreading it to your whole team could cancel the whole team’s, and through just one wrestling match or basketball game, possibly other team’s entire seasons.
-Athletes will have to make some sacrifices to protect not just themselves, but their teammates, coaches, and even other schools.
+It may not seem like much, but going to a maskless party and catching COVID and potentially spreading it to your whole team could cancel the entire team’s, and through just one wrestling match or basketball game, possibly other team’s entire seasons.
+Athletes will have to make sacrifices to protect themselves and their teammates, coaches, and even other schools.

-It may be uncomfortable for many Colt’s athletes, but the Colt’s can always persevere through tough situations.
+It may be uncomfortable for many Colt’s athletes, but the Colt’s can always persevere through challenging situations.

-At this time, many of the details such as scheduling, event locations, and practice size are still up in the air.
-However, even if it is confusing, and shorter than normal, the athletes will still be able to play the games they love, at a time when many thought they wouldn’t be able to.
+At this time, many of the details, such as scheduling, event locations, and practice size, are still up in the air.
+However, even if it is confusing and shorter than usual, the athletes will still be able to play the games they love at a time when many thought they wouldn’t be able to.